iifl-logo

 Information other than the Standalone Financial Statements and Auditors Report Thereon

-6. The Banks Board of Directors is responsible for other information.
-The other information comprises the information other than Standalone Financial Statements and our Auditors Report thereon and the Pillar III disclosure under the Basel III disclosure.
+6. The Banks Board of Directors is responsible for preparation of the other information.
+The other information includes Corporate Governance Report and Directors Report with annexures (but does not include the Standalone Financial Statements and our Auditors Report thereon), which is expected to be made available to us after the date of this Auditors Report.

 If, based on the work we have performed on the Other Information that we obtained prior to the date of this Auditors Report, we conclude that there is a material misstatement of this Other Information, we are required to report that fact.
 We have nothing to report in this matter.